ylecuyer/survey-gizmo-ruby/README.md

 # Survey Gizmo (ruby)

 Integrate with the [Survey Gizmo API](http://developer.surveygizmo.com/resources/rest-api-documentation-version-1-01/) using an ActiveModel style interface.
-We currently support rest API **v1**.
+We currently support rest API **v3**.
+If you want to use version 1 of the API, please use gem version ~0.7.0

 ## Installation